Section detail

 - Meets currently published guidelines for safe and effective use.

-- Will benefit the injured worker’s medical condition related to the work injury or will facilitate their recovery, and
+- Will benefit the worker’s medical condition related to the work injury or will facilitate their recovery, and

 - Meets appropriate dosage and route of administration.